SBF 70 years logo

-The association installed its new board and gave out numerous awards to members during the last full day of the annual meeting.
+The association installed its new board members and gave out numerous awards to members during the last full day of the annual meeting.

 Image: NSTA